3mdeb/news-and-ideas/blog/content/post/2020-11-13-security-part-2.md

 works!
 Following and implementing the OWASP recommendations has only positive consequences and teaches you to apply the best available practices.

-### 3mdeb role in the security world:
+### 3mdeb role in the security world

 As a company, we specialize in developing embedded software, embedded operating systems and applications.
 We work with an emphasis on solutions based on open source code.
 Due to the area of operation, security is one of the most important factors taken into account in the solutions we implement.

-Here you will find our contributions https://opensource.3mdeb.com/
+Here you will find our contributions <https://opensource.3mdeb.com/>

 ### Summary